Missouri: American Civil War

 With the elected governor absent from the capital and the legislators largely dispersed, the state convention was reassembled with most of its members present, save twenty who fled south with Jackson's forces.
 The convention declared all offices vacant and installed Hamilton Gamble as the new governor of Missouri.
 President Lincoln's administration immediately recognized Gamble's government as the legal Missouri government.
 The federal government's decision enabled raising pro-Union militia forces for service within the state and volunteer regiments for the Union Army.

 Fighting ensued between Union forces and a combined army of General Price's Missouri State Guard and Confederate troops from Arkansas and Texas under General Ben McCulloch.
 After winning victories at the battle of Wilson's Creek and the siege of Lexington, Missouri and suffering losses elsewhere, the Confederate forces retreated to Arkansas and later Marshall, Texas, in the face of a largely reinforced Union Army.

 Though regular Confederate troops staged some large-scale raids into Missouri, the fighting in the state for the next three years consisted chiefly of guerrilla warfare.
 "Citizen soldiers" or insurgents such as Captain William Quantrill, Frank and Jesse James, the Younger brothers, and William T. Anderson made use of quick, small-unit tactics.
 Pioneered by the Missouri Partisan Rangers, such insurgencies also arose in portions of the Confederacy occupied by the Union during the Civil War.
 Historians have portrayed stories of the James brothers' outlaw years as an American "Robin Hood" myth.
 The vigilante activities of the Bald Knobbers of the Ozarks in the 1880s were an unofficial continuation of insurgent mentality long after the official end of the war, and they are a favorite theme in Branson's self-image.

-Reconstruction period and later 19th century
+Reconstruction and later 19th century

+Missouri remained electorally competitive during the Jim Crow era, and did not disenfranchise African Americans, who comprised less than 10% of the state's population from 1870 to 1960.
+In particular, Missouri never implemented a poll tax as a requirement to vote.

+However, Missouri did enact racial segregation.
+Democratic President Harry S. Truman grew up in Missouri, where segregation was practiced and largely accepted.
+Truman would later issue Executive Order 9981 in July 1948, prohibiting racial segregation in the armed forces.